waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace.notification_to_user_that_order_been_rejected

-Notifies the user who created an order that it has been rejected.
+Notification to user whose order been rejected.

 #### Templates